Brad Hawpe: Professional career

 The Rockies placed Hawpe on waivers on August 16, 2010.
 He was given his release on August 18, though he was on waivers until August 26.
 On August 27, Hawpe signed a minor league contract with the Tampa Bay Rays, reporting to the Class A Charlotte Stone Crabs.

-Following the 2010 season, Hawpe signed with the San Diego Padres.
+Following the 2010 season, Hawpe signed a one-year, $3 million contract with the San Diego Padres.
 With the Padres, he returned to playing first base.
-Hawpe played in 62 games for Padres in 2011.
-On August 5, 2011, Hawpe underwent a season-ending Tommy John surgery.
+Hawpe played in 62 games for Padres in 2011 before going on the disabled list in late June and then undergoing season-ending Tommy John surgery on August 5.

-Hawpe signed a minor league contract with the Texas Rangers on January 20, 2012.
-He also received an invitation to spring training.
+Hawpe signed a minor league contract with the Texas Rangers on January 20, 2012 with an invitation to spring training.
 On March 29, 2012, Hawpe was released by the Rangers.

 On January 17, 2013, the Pittsburgh Pirates signed Hawpe to a minor league contract with an invitation to spring training.
 He was released on March 23.

 On April 10, 2013, Hawpe signed a minor league contract with the Los Angeles Angels of Anaheim.
 He played for the Triple-A Salt Lake Bees until his contract was purchased by the Angels on June 8.
 Prior to having his contract purchased, Hawpe had wondered if his time in the big leagues was over.
 "I was OK with it," Hawpe said.
 "I've had a bunch of good memories in this game.
 I've been very fortunate and blessed.
 It doesn't mean I wouldn't like to make some more memories, but I've been very blessed, and if that was the end of it, I was OK with it."

-On July 29, 2013, Hawpe was designated for assignment.
-On August 4, 2013, the Angels requested unconditional release waivers on Hawpe for the purpose of granting him his unconditional release.
+On July 29, the Angels designated Hawpe for assignment.
+On August 4, the team released him.